igl/prelude/README.md

 ### Methods

-All functions with 2 or more arguments are curried and generally return copies of their inputs, thus treating them as immutable (with the exception of `object.assign` and `.deepAssign` where this behavior is not always wanted).
+All functions with 2 or more arguments can be partially applied and generally return copies of their inputs, thus treating them as immutable.
+(With the exception of `object.assign` where this behavior is desired.
+Use `.merge` for a immutable version)

 Function collection are also exported by their uppercased initial letter.
 (prelude.S === prelude.string, prelude.A === prelude.array...)